clareysean/mongoose-flights/README.md

 - Mongoose: MongoDB object modeling for Node.js
 - HTML, CSS, JavaScript: Front-end development

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributions

 Feel free to customize the content as per your app's requirements.
 If you have any improvements or fixes that you'd like to contribute, submit a pull request with your changes; include a clear description of the problem you're addressing and the proposed solution.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).